enel-gdh-educational/katacoda-scenarios/docker/part1/step3.md

 We started our app locally.
 Now, open a new Terminal windows and test it.
 Try to run `curl http://localhost:5000/health`{{execute}}

 Does it work?
-Ok, but... how we deploy it?
-This is the perfect situation to use Docker.
+Ok...
+Now imagine that you have to ship it to someone else.
+What should you do?
+At least, you must pass his the code, you must be sure he has Python installed and has the right version of Python, he has to install dependencies.
+There can be conflicts between different versions of libraries or different versions of Python.
+But, fortunately, this is the perfect situation to use Docker!
+If we package our application in a Docker image, all we need to ensure is that the other person has Docker installed.
+Simple, right?

 Let's package our application in a Docker image with all his dependencies and code.

 Inside the `step3` directory, create a Dockerfile. `touch Dockerfile`{{execute}}